Leonardo Muchacho

-Leonardo "Leo" Ferreira Gonçalves (born 11 October 2000), better known as Leonardo Muchacho, is a Brazilian professional footballer who plays as a forward for Desportivo Brasil.
+Leonardo "Leo" Ferreira Gonçalves (born 11 October 2000), better known as Leonardo Muchacho, is a Brazilian professional footballer who plays as a forward for Pouso Alegre loaned by Capivariano.

 Professional career

 A youth product of Desportivo Brasil, Muchacho joined Internacional on loan in 2019.
 Muchacho made his professional debut with Internacional in a 1-0 Campeonato Brasileiro Série A loss to Fortaleza on 20 September 2020.
 He returned to Desportivo Brasil in January 2021 after his loan ended.